Regulations (Standards - 29 CFR) - Table of Contents|

 Subject to pertinent findings of effectiveness under this part, Federal enforcement proceedings will not be initiated where an employer is in compliance with a State standard which has been found to be at least as effective as the comparable Federal standard, or with any temporary or permanent variance granted to such employer with regard to the employment or place of employment from such State standard, or any order or interim order in connection therewith, or any modification or extension thereof: Provided such variance action was taken under the terms and procedures required under 1902.4(b)(2)(iv) of this chapter, and the employer has certified that he has not filed for such variance on the same set of facts with the Assistant Secretary.

-Subject to pertinent findings of effectiveness under this part, and approval under Subpart B and F of Part 1953, Federal enforcement proceedings will not be initiated where an employer has posted the approved State poster in accordance with the applicable provisions of an approved State plan and 1952.10 of this chapter.
+Subject to pertinent findings of effectiveness under this part, and approval under part 1953 of this chapter, Federal enforcement proceedings will not be initiated where an employer has posted the approved State poster in accordance with the applicable provisions of an approved State plan and § 1902.9 of this chapter.

-Subject to pertinent findings of effectiveness under this part, and approval under Subparts B and F of Part 1953, Federal enforcement proceedings will not be initiated where an employer is in compliance with the record-keeping and reporting requirements of an approved State plan as provided in 1952.4 of this chapter.
+Subject to pertinent findings of effectiveness under this part, and approval under part 1953 of this chapter, Federal enforcement proceedings will not be initiated where an employer is in compliance with the recordkeeping and reporting requirements of an approved State plan as provided in § 1902.7 of this chapter.

 Discrimination complaints.
 State plan provisions on employee discrimination do not divest the Secretary of Labor of any authority under section 11(c) of the Act.
 The Federal authority to investigate discrimination complaints exists even after an affirmative 18(e) determination.
 (See South Carolina decision 37 FR 25932, December 6, 1972).
 Employee complaints alleging discrimination under section 11(c) of the Act will be subject to Federal jurisdiction.